bauervision/FirebaseAuthApp/README.md

             dependencyStatus = task.Result;
             if (dependencyStatus == Firebase.DependencyStatus.Available)
             {
-                isAuthenticated = true;// signal to any other classes that we were successful initScreen.SetActive(false);// and hide the init screen
+                isAvailable = true;// signal to any other classes that we were successful initScreen.SetActive(false);// and hide the init screen
             }
             else